ankaAR/bestiario5e/_creatures/yagnoloth.md

 ***Life Leech*** The yagnoloth touches one incapacitated creature within 15 feet of it.
 The target takes 36 (7d8 + 4) necrotic damage, and the yagnoloth gains temporary hit points equal to half the damage dealt.
 The target must succeed on a DC 16 Constitution saving throw, or its hit point maximum is reduced by an amount equal to the damage taken.
 This reduction lasts until the target finishes a long rest, and the target dies if its hit point maximum is reduced to 0.

-***Battlefield Cunning (Recharge 4-6)*** Up to two allied yugoloths within 60 feet of the yagnoloth that can hear it can use their reactions to make one melee attack each.
+***Battlefield Cunning (Recarga 4-6)*** Up to two allied yugoloths within 60 feet of the yagnoloth that can hear it can use their reactions to make one melee attack each.

 ***Teleport*** The yagnoloth magically teleports, along with any equipment it is wearing or carrying, up to 60 feet to an unoccupied space it can see.